Beware of tyre killers! Fools driving on the wrong side in India will now suffer with tyres torn apart!

 What's worse is that parents too drive on the wrong side to avoid 200-300 metres of drive to the nearest U-turn during school rush hour.
 This not only proves they're uncivilised themselves ignoring the hassle caused to others, but they're also unknowingly teaching their kids the wrong ways of driving.
 Learning starts at home.
 Dear parents, if you don't do it right, India's future (your kids) will never learn to be civilised!

 We hail Pune's decision to use drastic measures to curb such wrong side driving and hopefully more cities in the country will adopt the tyre killers for to set goons right.
-But then, think deeper on the topic, and it's disappointing that sharp metal tools have to be used to make Indian road users do the right thing.
+But then, they may also be hazardous for no obvious reason, and you think deeper on the topic, it's disappointing that sharp metal tools have to be used to make Indian road users do the right thing.
 Respecting the law, having some compassion for fellow road users should come from within, out of respect and as a civilised society, but sadly we're far from that.

 Image and video courtesy: Rushlane